KALEIDOSCOPE

 In the UK children still paint coloured eggs, but most British people simply exchange chocolate eggs on the Sunday.
 Chocolate Easter Bunnies can be found in shops, but the idea is considered primarily a US import.

 Many families have a traditional Sunday roast, particularly roast lamb, and eat foods like Simnel cake, a fruit cake with eleven marzipan balls representing the eleven apostles.
 Hot cross buns, spiced buns with a cross on top, are traditionally associated with Good Friday, but today are eaten through Holy Week and the Easter period.
-In the north of England and the north of Ireland, the tradition of rolling decorated eggs down steep hills is still adhere
+In the north of England and the north of Ireland, the tradition of rolling decorated eggs down steep hills is still adhered to.

 No comments: